Apple II (original): Operating system

-The original Apple II provided an operating system in ROM along with a BASIC variant called Integer BASIC.
-The only form of storage available was cassette tape which was inefficiently slow and, worse, unreliable.
-In 1977 when Apple decided against the popular but clunky CP/M operating system for Wozniak's innovative disk controller design, it contracted Shepardson Microsystems for $13,000 to write an Apple DOS for the Apple II series.
-At Shepardson, Paul Laughton developed the crucial disk drive software in just 35 days, a remarkably short deadline by any standard.
-Apple's Disk II -inch floppy disk drive was released in 1978.
+The original Apple II came with an 8 KiB ROM containing a BASIC variant called Integer BASIC as well as a resident monitor called the Apple System Monitor.
+Initially, only cassette tape was available for storage, which was considered too slow and unreliable for business use.
+In late 1977, Apple began to develop the Disk II floppy disk drive and required an operating system to utilize it.
+The existing standard at the time was CP/M, but due to incompatibility with the 6502 processor and a perceived clunkiness, Apple contracted Shepardson Microsystems for $13,000 to write Apple DOS.
+At Shepardson, Paul Laughton developed the software in just 35 days, a remarkably short deadline, even for the time.
+The Disk II and Apple DOS were released in late 1978.
 The final and most popular version of this software was Apple DOS 3.3.

 Apple DOS was superseded by ProDOS, which supported a hierarchical filesystem and larger storage devices.
 With an optional third-party Z80-based expansion card, the Apple II could boot into the CP/M operating system and run WordStar, dBase II, and other CP/M software.
-With the release of MousePaint in 1984 and the Apple IIGS in 1986, the platform took on the look of the Macintosh user interface, including a mouse.

-Apple released Applesoft BASIC in 1977, a more advanced variant of the language which users could run instead of Integer BASIC for more capabilities.
+Apple released Applesoft BASIC in 1977, a more advanced variant of the language which users could run instead of Integer BASIC for more capabilities, such as the ability to use floating point numbers.

-Some commercial Apple II software booted directly and did not use standard DOS disk formats.
+Some commercial Apple II software came on self-booting disks and did not use standard DOS disk formats.
 This discouraged the copying or modifying of the software on the disks, and improved loading speed.